 The parking is generally good in the morning but deteriorates in the afternoon, especially on weekends, and especially in the summer.
-If you do drive, DON’T park directly under the lightposts as these are used by the resident pigeons and gulls for roosting, and you may find an unpleasant surprise on your car when you get back.
+During the warmer months of the year, runs, charity walks, and other events take place at Montrose, further complicating traffic and parking.
+If you do drive, DON’T park directly under the light posts as these are used by the resident pigeons and gulls for roosting, and you may find an unpleasant surprise on your car when you get back.

 Two handicapped parking lots are available.
 One is on West Montrose Harbor Drive just north of the red concession stand.
 The other is just east of the beach house and can be reached by taking the service road north from West Montrose Harbor Drive and turning right.

 The Chicago Transit Authority (CTA) Red Line train stops at Wilson Avenue.
 This is about one mile from the Magic Hedge.
 The CTA 78 Montrose Bus has a stop close to Montrose Beach, but it only runs on weekends and holidays in the summer.
 For more information, including maps, see the Chicago Transit Authority website.